Youth Job Connection

 Youth Job Connection Summer

-A summer component (Youth Job Connection: Summer) which provides summer job opportunities and part-time job placements during the school year to help multi-barriered high school students, aged 15 to 18, make positive educational and career choices.
-The focus is on supporting young people facing challenging life circumstances and at risk of experiencing poor transitions between education and work.
+A summer component which provides summer job opportunities and part-time job placements during the school year to help multi-barriered high school students, aged 15 to 18, make positive educational and career choices.
+The focus is on supporting young people facing challenging life circumstances who are at risk of experiencing poor transitions between education and work.